DigiSkyOps/digisvnadmin/README.md

 Licensing
 -----------------------
-minio-admin is under the Apache 2.0 license.
+digisvn-admin is under the Apache 2.0 license.